nogodan1234/nutanix/README.md

 ## Acknowledgments

+* Nutanix does not provide support for these scripts.
-* Nutanix is not officially tested on these scripts nor provide supports on these.
+* Nutanix has not officially tested these scripts.
 * All responsibilies to use this scripts are on each individual.